You can find here the temporary program of ECPA2019. This program is not in its final form.

 Presented by Marinello, F.

-Empowering Farmers by resolving the trust and legal issues emerging from smart farming
+Empowering farmers by resolving the trust and legal issues emerging from precision farming

 Presented by Wiseman, L.G.

-Mixed-scale data fusion for mapping of within-field variation in a decision support system
+Automated mixed-scale data fusion for mapping of within-field variation in a national decision support system – the example of pH correction

 Presented by Piikki, K.

-Analysis of historical position data for optimising headland turning time
+Analysis of historical auto-steering position data for optimising headland turning time

 Presented by Paraforos, D.S.

-Model validation of the dynamics of a no-till seeding assembly with a magnetorheological damper
+Model validation of the dynamics of a no-till seeding assembly with a magneto-rheological damper system

 Presented by Sharipov, G.M.